HarveyMThompson/openchemistry/README.md

 # openchemistry
-App to calculate species concentrations for open CO2 chemistry situations
+App to calculate species concentrations for open CO2 chemistry situations relevant to oil and gas corrosion